dodevops/js-hierarchy/README.md

 We will review the pull request and optionally comment your code and probably ask you to fix one or two things, before we can merge your code.

+## Browser compatibility tests

+Browser compatibility tests are run using SauceLabs.
+To run them, first add this line to your local hosts file:

+    127.0.0.1 saucelabs.test

+Then, when running ```grunt browsertest```, set these two environment
+variables:

+    SAUCE_USERNAME=<your SauceLabs username>
+    SAUCE_ACCESS_KEY=<your SauceLabs access key>